-The City of Douglas serves approximately 16,897 people.
+The City of Douglas serves approximately 16,165 people.
 There are presently six (6) deep wells that produce high-quality water for public distribution in the City.
 Hydrologic studies have indicated that the water resources available are generous, with active recharge from the Mule, Dragoon, and Chiricahua mountain ranges.
 Water stored in the sand and gravel beds of the Douglas Basin Aquifer is adequate to supply our needs for years to come.
 The wells are widely separated to minimize the risk of any potential local contamination or naturally occurring quality problems.
 Each of the wells is individually tested to ensure compliance with all applicable standards and regulations.
 Not all wells are necessary to provide daily needs, but all are run periodically to keep them in operating condition.
-The average daily usage in our community in the winter time is 3.6 million gallons per day.
-Peak usage in our community in the summertime is approximately 5.9 million gallons per day.
-Each well has its own gas chlorination equipment which doses the water with one (1) part per million of chlorine gas to provide total protection from bacteria.
+The average daily usage in our community in the winter time is 3.0 million gallons per day.
+Peak usage in our community in the summertime is approximately 5.6 million gallons per day.
+Each well is equipped with its own gas chlorinator to provide sufficient amount of chlorine for protection from bacteria.
 The City of Douglas continues to work diligently to achieve compliance with all safe drinking water standards and regulations.
 On December 22, 2015 the Arizona Department of Environmental Quality (ADEQ) conducted an inspection of our Water Distribution System and the report confirmed that we are in full compliance.
 We continue in our commitment to provide high quality and safe drinking water to all City customers.